Paul East: Early life and family

+Early career

 Prior to becoming an MP, East was a lawyer and barrister with East Brewster, a Rotorua-based legal firm, from 1973 to 1978.
 East also engaged in local politics as a member of the Rotorua City Council, which has now been subsumed into the Rotorua District Council.

 Member of Parliament

 East was first elected to Parliament in the 1978 election as MP for Rotorua, and retained that seat until he became a list MP in the 1996 elections after losing a face-off for National's Rotorua nomination to Max Bradford.
 In 1990, East was awarded the New Zealand 1990 Commemoration Medal.

 East served in a number of ministerial roles, including those of Minister of Defence and Attorney-General in the fourth National government.
 When Jenny Shipley replaced Jim Bolger as leader of the National Party, East was one of the minority who remained aligned with Bolger.

 East was appointed a member of the Privy Council in 1998.
 In 1999, he resigned from Parliament to take up the position of New Zealand High Commissioner to the United Kingdom in London.
 He was replaced in Parliament by Alec Neill, the next candidate on National's party list.